 The Fiduciary Standard

 The Fiduciary Standard places a client’s needs first by requiring any professional acting in a fiduciary capacity to work solely on behalf of that client’s best interests.
-This standard applies to much more than finances; any professional position that acts on your behalf such as your attorney or a real estate agent is held to the fiduciary standard.
+This standard applies to much more than finances; any professional position that acts on your behalf such as your attorney, real estate agent, or investment manager is held to the fiduciary standard.

 Non-Fiduciary vs. Fiduciary